apache/sling-whiteboard/org.apache.sling.servlets.oidc-rp/README.md

 ## Whiteboard graduation TODO

-- bundle/package should probably be org.apache.sling.extensions.oidc, as the primary entry point is the Java API
 - allow use of refresh tokens
 - extract the token exchange code from the OidcCallbackServlet and move it to the OauthClientImpl
 - document usage for the supported OIDC providers; make sure to explain this is _not_ an authentication handler